obhq/kernel-dumper/README.md

 ## Setup

 Plug a USB drive to the PS4 and make sure the PS4 can write some files to it.
-You can test this by copy some game screenshots to it to see if is success without any errors.
+You can test this by copy some game screenshots to it to see if it success without any errors.

 ## Running